grafana/plugin-tools/docusaurus/docs/key-concepts/ui-extensions.md

 sidebar_position: 60
 ---

-App plugins are able to leverage an extension framework in Grafana to contribute new actions and functionality to the core Grafana UI, and other app plugins.
+Use UI extensions to contribute new actions and functionality to the core Grafana UI and other app plugins.

 ## Definition of terms